N

 NVMe

 Non-Volatile Memory Express.
-An industry standard protocol and interface for data storage, to support the higher speeds that SSDs can provide.
-NVMe devices work with M.2 slots, or PCIe slots of x4 size or larger.
+An industry standard protocol and interface for data storage, to support the higher speeds that SSDs can provide by using PCIe.
+M.2 NVMe devices can use up to 4 PCIe lanes.
+Manufacturers call out this feature as PCIe x2 or PCIe x4, just as they would with an expansion card that plugs into a PCIe slot of that size.

 NVRAM